vogt4nick/recipes.vogt4nick.com/src/en/book/breads/leaven-breads/oat-wheat.md

     | Salt              |        |        |   9 g |   9 g |     1.8 % |

 === "Directions"
-    1. **Preferment leaven.** Mix starter, flours, and water until just incorporated.
+    1. **Leaven.** Mix starter, flours, and water until just incorporated.
 Seal, and rest at room temperature for 8-10 hours.
     2. **Autolyse.** Blend the flours until homogenous.
 Add water, and mix until just incorporated.
 Cover and rest 45 minutes.
     3. **Mix soaker.** Combine oats and water, cover, and rest 45 minutes.
-    4. **Mix.** Add salt, yeast, soaker, and preferment to the autolysed dough, and mix by hand using the [pincer method](https://www.youtube.com/watch?v=HoY7CPw0E1s).
+    4. **Mix.** Add salt, yeast, soaker, and leaven to the autolysed dough, and mix by hand using the [pincer method](https://www.youtube.com/watch?v=HoY7CPw0E1s).
 The temperature after mixing should be 25ºC-26ºC (77ºF-78ºF).
     5. **Bulk fermentation.** Rest 1h 30m.
 Slap & fold a few times.
 Rest an additional 3h 30m until the dough is 2.5x its original volume.
     6. **Shape** into a medium-tight ball.
 Arrange seam side down for proofing.
     7. **Proof (optional)** 12-14 hours in the refrigerator in a non-perforated plastic bag.